aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/image-manipulation-and-rendering/mesh-support-for-dwg/_index.md

 using Aspose.CAD.FileFormats.Cad.CadObjects.Polylines;
 ```

-## Step 1: Load the DWG File
+### Step 1: load the DWG file

-Begin by loading an existing DWG file as a `CadImage`:
+Begin by loading an existing DWG file as a `CadImage`.
+The `CadImage.Load` method reads the file header, validates the format, and prepares the entity collection for enumeration.

 ```csharp
 string MyDir = "Your Document Directory";